AD Chalatenango: Early history

-Club Deportivo Chalatenango Success and insolvency (1979–2009)
+Club Deportivo Chalatenango success and insolvency (1979–2009)

-In 1979, Club Deportivo Chalatenango obtained promotion to the Primera División de Fútbol Profesional and managed to stay there for ten years.
+In 1979, the club was promoted to the First Division for the first time in its history.
+The club finished the 1979–80 season in 7th place, accumulating 18 points from 8 wins, 2 draws, and 12 losses.
+Chalatenango finished in last place during the 1983 season but was not relegated.
+It remained in the first division until being relegated to the Second Division following its last place finish during the 1989–90 season.
+During the club's first 11 seasons it was in the First Division, it never qualified for the postseason tournament.

-In 1990, CD Chalatenango were relegated to the Segunda División.
 They stayed in the Segunda División battling promotion for 13 years until they won promotion in 2003, but a year later they were relegated again.

 However they were able to quickly return to the Primera División de Fútbol Professional by purchasing the spot of Coca-Cola for $250,000.

-In the 2008 Apertura, Chalatenango reached the final for the first time in the club's history under the direction of Carlos Melendez.
+In the 2008 Apertura, Chalatenango reached the final for the first time in the club's history under the direction of Carlos Antonio Meléndez.
 After a 3–3 draw in normal time, they lost 4–3 on penalties, which allowed Isidro Metapán to become champions for the second time.

 The team qualified for the 2009–10 CONCACAF Champions league knockout phase based on their record in apertura and clausura.
 On 26 June 2009, due to financial trouble, sold their spot in the Primera División de Fútbol Profesional to Municipal Limeño.
-Because the club failed to fill out the necessary paperwork to compete in the Second Division before the 7/23/09 deadline, CD Chalatenango did not compete during the 2009–10 season.
+Because the club failed to fill out the necessary paperwork to compete in the Second Division before the 23 July 2009 deadline, CD Chalatenango did not compete during the 2009–10 season.